JuliaML/MLLabelUtils.jl/docs/api/labelencoding.rst

 We offer a number of different encodings that can best be described in terms of two orthogonal properties.
-The first property is the number of classes it represents, and the second properties is the number of array dimensions it works on
+The first property is the number of classes it represents, and the second property is the number of array dimensions it operates on.

 .. type:: LabelEncoding{T,K,M}

    Abstract super-type of all label encodings.
 Mainly intended for dispatch.
 As such this type is not exported.
+   It defines three type-parameters that are useful to divide the different encodings into groups.

    .. attribute:: T

-      The label-type of the encoding, which specifies which concrete type a label has.
+      The label-type of the encoding, which specifies which concrete type all label of that particular encoding have.

    .. attribute:: K